Strategies to help you transition into a new career

 If you've found yourself out of work, or you simply haven't enjoyed your last

-few jobs, you might want to try LiveCareer.com, a free-and informative online
+few jobs, or are uncertain what direction to aim for you might want you might want to try LiveCareer.com, a free-and informative online

 personal assessment tool that takes only 15 minutes.

 unknown talents and skills, and then matches them to jobs and careers you may